defname/system-notifier/README.md

     *   Critical battery level.
 *   **volume_pactl**: Monitors volume changes using the `pactl` command-line tool.
 It shows a notification with a progress bar when the volume is changed or muted.
 *   **iwd**: Monitors network connections using iwd.
+*   **brightness**: Monitors screen brightness changes and shows a notification with a progress bar.
 *   **Dummy**: A simple boilerplate for creating new plugins.

 ## Dependencies